-Sebastian Dows-Miller is a stipendiary lecturer in French at Merton and St Peter's Colleges, and a doctoral student in Medieval and Modern Languages at St Hilda's College.
+Sebastian Dows-Miller is a stipendiary lecturer in French at Merton and St Peter's Colleges, and a doctoral researcher in Medieval and Modern Languages at St Hilda's College.
 His research interests centre around the manuscript transmission of short texts, with a particular interest in those written in Old French.
-His doctoral thesis focusses on a fourteenth-century manuscript collection (BnF fr.
-24432), taking a mixed-method approach to questions both of transmission, and also the thematic interactions between texts contained in the same manuscript, which involves the use of data-driven and statistical approaches.
+His doctoral thesis focusses on a fourteenth-century manuscript collection (Paris, Bibliothèque nationale de France, fonds français, 24432), taking a mixed-method approach to questions of transmission, authorship, and textual context, which involves the use of data-driven and statistical approaches.

 Publications and Other Research Outputs: